nerc-project/nerc-docs/docs/openstack/kubernetes/k3s/k3s-ha-cluster-using-k3d.md

 is the default embedded DB.

-There are some strongly recommended [Kubernetes HA best practices](https://kubernetes.io/docs/tasks/administer-cluster/highly-available-master/#best-practices-for-replicating-masters-for-ha-clusters) and also there is [Automated HA master deployment doc](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/cluster-lifecycle/ha_master.md)
+There are some strongly recommended [Kubernetes HA best practices](https://kubernetes.io/docs/tasks/administer-cluster/highly-available-master/#best-practices-for-replicating-masters-for-ha-clusters) and also there is [Automated HA master deployment doc](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/cluster-lifecycle/ha_master.md).

+## Pre-requisite

+Make sure you have already installed k3d [following this](k3s-using-k3d.md#installing-k3d).

 ## HA cluster with at least three control plane nodes